No Win, No Fee (818) 990-8300

 • Maintain a Record: It is important that you compile all evidence by date.
 Keep a journal of your employer's discriminatory behavior.
 Your notes should include the time, date, location, and the names of the individuals who witnessed the incident as well as a detailed description of what happened.

 • Report the Incidents: Make sure you report the incident to your human resources department.
-If that doesn't stop the discrimination, report it to an agency such as the EEOC that can investigate it further and contact an experienced employment attorney who can help you pursue your legal rights.
+If that doesn't stop the employment discrimination, report it to an agency such as the EEOC that can investigate it further and contact an experienced employment attorney who can help you pursue your legal rights.

 • Don't Accept Retaliation: A number of employers tend to retaliate against employees who file discrimination complaints.
 It is against the law to retaliate against employees in this manner.
 Contact an experienced discrimination lawyer who can help protect your rights every step of the way.